 Bank of America is our pick for the best overall business checking account because of its low fees and benefits.

 Bank of America operates thousands of bank branches and ATMs, so you can get in-person assistance when you need it.

 Bank of America offers two business checking options: Business Fundamentals and Business Advantage Checking.
-While both options are robust and have plenty of perks, you should be aware that the monthly fees can be high, unless you qualify for a fee waiver.
+While both options are robust and have plenty of perks, you should be aware that the monthly fees can be high, unless you carry a high enough balance and meet some other requirements to qualify for a fee waiver.

 The Business Fundamentals account has a $17 per month fee.
 However, you can have that fee waived if:

 - You spend at least $250 in net new purchases on a business debit or credit card

 - You maintain an average monthly balance of $5,000 or more

 - You maintain a minimum daily balance of $3,000 or more

 - You maintain a combined average monthly balance of $15,000 or more in your linked Bank of America accounts

 - You qualify for and enroll in the Preferred Rewards for Business program